tsx0314/tp/docs/UserGuide.md

 Shows a message explaining how to access the help page and the command specified.

 - When a filter (prefix <code>--</code>) is applied, the help message will display the helper for the specified command.
-- When no filter is applied, only the link to the user guide would be displayed.
+- By default, all available commands and the link to the user guide would be displayed.

 Format: `help {--COMMAND_WORD}`